Fundamental limits on constraining primordial non-Gaussianity: The CMB bi- and tri-spectrum

 We are mostly interested in $p$ in the damped regime, so it suffices to fit the numerical exponent with a constant based on the theoretical scaling in the range $\lmax>\ld$, where $\ld \simeq 1300$.
 In Tab.~\ref{tab:e_t_scaling} we report our results together with the one standard deviation error.

-The numerical exponents are in good agreement with theory in Tab.~\ref{tab:squeezed_limit}, except for the orthogonal shape which shows a better scaling than theoretical expectations in this range.
-While we do not have an analytical argument to explain this behavior, we can derive some intuition from computing the $S/N$ in the flat-sky numerically using Eq.~\eqref{eq:flatsky_snr_bispectrum} and damping as in Eq.~\eqref{eq:damping_transfer_function}.
-We then find (not shown) that while our analytical results suggests that the effect of damping should appear for $\lmax > \ell_D$ for shapes $\Delta > \Delta_c$ (we define $\Delta_c$ as the critical value for which the scaling changes, i.e. $\Delta_c = 1/2$ for the bispectrum), depending on the value of $\Delta$ we find that equilateral and orthogonal shapes do not converge equally towards the limiting scaling for the same $\lmax$, where the orthogonal shape (but also the flat shape, see e.g.~\cite{Fergusson_2009} Eq.~(21), which also has $\Delta = 1$) converges more slowly.
+The numerical exponents are in good agreement with the theory estimates in Tab.~\ref{tab:squeezed_limit}, except for the orthogonal shape which shows a better scaling than the expectation in this range of multipoles.
+While we do not have an analytical argument to explain this behavior, we can derive some intuition from computing the derivative of the scaling defined in Eq.~\eqref{eq:scaling_p}.
+We find that, while both equilateral and orthogonal shapes yield a negative derivative, the magnitudes of the derivatives suggest that the orthogonal shape converges more slowly towards the limiting scaling\footnote{The flat shape has a similar slow convergence behavior, having $\Delta=1$.
+See e.g.~\cite{Fergusson_2009} Eq.~(21).}.
 This could suggest that the scaling predicted by our analytical analysis is not yet captured when limiting our numerical analysis to $\lmax \leq 5000$.
 Another explanation could be that our heuristic analytical derivation does not capture the details of the full radiative transfer function, resulting in intermediate scalings for $\Delta$ close to the critical value $\Delta_c$.
 The main point however, as confirmed by our numerical analysis, is that for $\Delta > \Delta_c$ (equilateral-like shapes) the scaling is affected much more severely by damping then for shapes where $\Delta < \Delta_c$ (local-like shapes).

 Our analytical calculations were strictly derived as an approximation of the temperature transfer functions (see App.~\ref{app:damping_cmb}), but polarization fluctuations are similarly affected by the thickness of last scattering, evident from our numerical calculations.
 Combining the temperature and polarization signatures can lead to improvement of the scaling as can be read off from Tab.~\ref{tab:e_t_scaling} for the orthogonal and equilateral shapes.
 While we do not have a full qualitative derivation why this happens, we can make the following heuristic argument.
 The reduced scaling for shapes with $\Delta > \Delta_c$ is caused by the blurring of the modes on small scales.
 At the level of the radiative transfer function, the temperature and polarization modes oscillate (around zero) and are out of phase.
 When combining polarization and temperature measurements, where the zero points of each individual transfer function yielded zero response and a loss of primordial signal, the product of these transfer functions can now limit some of these losses around the zero points of the transfer function (the zero points are recovered only in the auto correlation of the fields).
 The net effect is a `de-blurring' of the last scattering surface.
 While this leads to immediate improvements on the scaling of spectra with $\Delta > \Delta_c$, since blurring does very little to spectra with $\Delta < \Delta_c$, no change in the scaling is anticipated.
 Hence the scaling of the $S/N$ for e.g. the local shape does not benefit from adding polarization.